 Public Engagement Begins with Storytelling

 Are you a scientist seeking a creative outlet and connection to a broader audience?
 Or a creative professional who wants to inspire others with a passion for science?
 This 3-day workshop will equip you with skills and techniques to tap into your creative side, and effectively communicate the wonder and complexity of science to diverse audiences.
-The workshop itself will be followed by a unique 2-day field experience at Photoville NYC OR Governors Island, where participants will have the opportunity to apply what they’ve learned by engaging the public in a range of activities, pop-up events, and immersive learning experiences.
+The workshop itself will be followed by a unique 2-day field experience at Photoville NYC, where participants will have the opportunity to apply what they’ve learned by engaging the public in a range of activities, pop-up events, and immersive learning experiences.

 Many people who believe that science is “not for them”, have only ever encountered it via formal, largely passive, classroom experiences.
 The New York Academy of Sciences, in partnership with Guerilla Science and Pratt Institute, wants to change that.
 This 3-day workshop is for individuals interested in creating experiences that mix science with art, music and play, to introduce new audiences to the excitement of scientific discovery.

 If you believe that public engagement in science is critical to a well-functioning society, this transformative experience will give you the tools you need to take your science communication to a whole new level.

 Held at the New York Academy of Sciences, this three-day activity-rich workshop will cover topics including: science, society and culture; audience interactions; mixing science with art, music, and play; building immersive experiences; bringing science into unusual places; and designing for equity and impact.
 The workshop will culminate in a final showcase where participants bring together all they have learned in a unique public engagement activity they will share, first with their peers, and then with the general public as part of their field experience.
 The workshop will also include optional field-trips and social activities in the evenings.